Adele Megann

 Scroll to Top

-Recommended Experience Levels
+Experience Levels

-The Writers’ Federation of Nova Scotia (WFNS) recommends that each workshop’s participants share a level or range of writing / publication experience.
-This is to ensure that each participant gets value from the workshop and is presented with information, strategies, and skills that suit their current writing priorities.
+The “Recommended experience level” section of each workshop description refers to the above definitions.
+A workshop’s participants should usually have similar levels of creative writing and / or publication experience.
+This ensures that each participant gets value from the workshop and is presented with information, strategies, and skills that suit their career stage.

-For “intensive” and “masterclass” creative writing workshops, which provide more opportunities for participant-to-participant feedback, the recommended experience level should be followed.
+For “intensive” and “masterclass” workshops, which provide more opportunities for peer-to-peer feedback, the recommended experience level should be followed closely.

 For all other workshops, the recommended experience level is just that—a recommendation—and we encourage potential participants to follow their own judgment when registering.